qonto/prometheus-rds-exporter/README.md

 Built by SRE Engineers, designed for production: Meticulously crafted by a team of Site Reliability Engineers with years of hands-on experience in managing RDS production systems.
 Trust in their expertise to supercharge your monitoring.

-It collect key metrics about:
+It collects key metrics about:

 - Hardware resource usage
-- Underlying EC2 instances hard limits
+- Underlying EC2 instance's hard limits
-- Pending AWS RDS maintenances
+- Pending AWS RDS maintenance operations
 - Pending modifications
 - Logs size
 - RDS quota usage information